A one minute tutorial to watch and learn quickly

 Keeping your hot tub pH levels balanced is essential as it impacts the effectiveness of sanitizers like chlorine.

-You add chlorine to hot tubs to eliminate bacteria and other illness-causing organisms.
 Chlorine works effectively only within a specific pH range.
 If the pH level strays too high or too low, chlorine's ability to kill germs diminishes.
 This allows bacteria and other organisms to proliferate and cause illness.

 If the pH level is too high, it can clog the hot tub filter and reduce efficiency.
 A low pH can damage the spa filter media.